pretix/pretix-docs/docs/guides/payment/index.md

 ```

 Your customer will have to pay $257.96.
-Note that this sum is smaller than the one resulting from the formula described above.
+This sum is smaller than the one resulting from the formula described above.
 If you use this method for calculating the fee raised by an external payment provider, the amount added to your balance will be 249.756996 ≈ 249.76 and thus slightly smaller than the originally intended net total of $250.

 Use the method described [above](index.md#passing-payment-provider-fees-on-to-your-customers) if you want your users to cover the payment fees charged by the payment provider.